 Physical symptoms that occur in panic attacks, can cause interference with the heart, especially in individuals with a history of heart disease.

-Anxiety disorders are also mentioned affect the conditions below.
+Anxiety disorders are also mentioned to affect the conditions below.

 • Increased heart rate